PTM Analysis in PEAKS:

 - Quantitative analysis of PTMs by PEAKS PTM Profiling

-Protein post-translational modifications (PTMs), such as phosphorylation, ubiquitination, acetylation and methylation, play critical roles in diverse biological processes such as signalling and regulatory processes, protein activity and degradation, regulation of gene expression, etc. Identification and characterization of PTMs are essential for a comprehensive understanding of cellular biology and human diseases and have a wide range of applications.
+Protein post-translational modifications (PTMs), such as phosphorylation, ubiquitination, acetylation and methylation, play critical roles in diverse biological processes such as signalling and regulatory processes, protein activity and degradation, regulation of gene expression, etc. Identification and characterisation of PTMs are essential for a comprehensive understanding of cellular biology and human diseases and have a wide range of applications.
 Since PTM information is usually absent or incomplete in protein databases, identification of PTMs via mass spectrometry poses a number of challenges to the traditional database search approach.

-The advanced algorithm included in PEAKS maximizes PTM identification and PTM Profiling.
+The advanced algorithm included in PEAKS maximises PTM identification and PTM Profiling.
 PTM identification of PTMs is achieved by integrating PEAKS database searching and de novo sequencing results.
-The PTM Profile tool further assists your PTM studies by providing qualitative and quantitative information and direct visualization and easy export of results.

 PTM Identification